MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 Another way you can host local content in a WebView2 control is by relying on the `WebResourceRequested` event.
 This event is triggered when the control attempts to load a resource.
 You can use this event to intercept the request and provide the local content, as described in [Custom management of network requests](../how-to/webresourcerequested.md).

-#### Advantages

-The main advantage of using the `WebResourceRequested` event to load local content in a WebView2 control is that it allows the developer to customize the behavior on a per-request basis.
+`WebResourceRequested` allows the developer to customize the behavior of local content on a per-request basis.
 This means that they can decide which requests to intercept and provide their own content for, and which requests to let the control handle normally.
-This can be useful for implementing features like offline mode, where only certain types of requests need to be handled differently.

-Another advantage of using the `WebResourceRequested` event is that it gives the developer more control over the content that is loaded into the WebView2 control.
-They can provide custom content for each request, which can be useful for loading content from a local source or for simulating a production environment.

-#### Disadvantages

-There are also some disadvantages to using the `WebResourceRequested` event.
-One disadvantage is that it requires more code and may be more difficult to implement than other methods, such as virtual host mapping and need knowledge of HTTP to be able to construct a proper response.
+However, it requires more code, such as virtual host mapping and need knowledge of HTTP to be able to construct a proper response.
 From WebView2's perspective the resource will have come via the network and WebView2 will adhere to the headers that are set by the app as part of the response.

-Another disadvantage of using the `WebResourceRequested` event is that it can be less efficient than other methods.
-Because the developer has to intercept each request and provide their own content, it can add an extra layer of overhead to the process of loading content into the WebView2 control.
-This can make the control slower to load content and may affect the overall performance of the application.
+Using the `WebResourceRequested` event will also be slower than other approaches due to the needed cross-process communication and processing per each request.

 ##### [.NET/C#](#tab/dotnetcsharp)